Harrogate High School

 Harrogate High School is a comprehensive secondary school in Harrogate, North Yorkshire, England.
-It has about 600 pupils on roll and approximately 85 full-time teaching staff.
+It has about 720 pupils on roll and approximately 85 full-time teaching staff.
 The school was awarded specialist Sports College status.
-The Academy Head is Mark Turner.
+The Academy Head is Sukhraj Gill.

 History

 The school was founded in 1973 as Harrogate Granby High School by the amalgamation of the original Harrogate High School with Granby Park County Secondary School.
 Both of these schools were established in the 1960s.

-The original Harrogate High School was a 'Grammar school' whereby it had a selective intake, for those passing or assessed to be above the 11-plus entry level, and took its first pupils in September 1962.
+The original Harrogate High School was a grammar school that had a selective intake for those passing or assessed to be above the 11-plus entry level, and took its first pupils in September 1962.
 The first headmaster, until his retirement at Easter 1963, was Tom Reginald Lupton.
-He was succeeded by Mr F.W.
-Kimber of Goole, who taught German.
+He was succeeded by Mr F. W. Kimber of Goole, who taught German.

-When Kimber arrived, the High School had 540 pupils and rising.
-The school, which had been built at a cost of £240,000, was formally opened upon the completion of building works on Friday 13 March 1964 by Alderman Hyman, chairman of the West Riding County Council, deputising for Sir Edward Boyle (later Baron Boyle of Handsworth), Minister of Education.
-The latter, whose flight had been delayed by bad weather, paid a visit three months later when he praised the school, especially the 'admirable assembly hall', library and gymnasium, and "first-class headmaster with long Grammar School experience, and a very able and well-qualified staff".
+When Kimber arrived, the high school had 540 pupils and rising.
+The school, which had been built at a cost of £240,000, was formally opened upon the completion of building works on 13 March 1964 by Alderman Hyman, chairman of the West Riding County Council, deputising for Sir Edward Boyle (later Baron Boyle of Handsworth), Minister of Education.
+The latter, whose flight had been delayed by bad weather, paid a visit three months later when he praised the school, especially the "admirable assembly hall", library and gymnasium, and "first-class headmaster with long Grammar School experience, and a very able and well-qualified staff".
 By 1972 there were approximately 730 pupils on its roll.

-During the speech day and prize-giving at the school on 17 March 1965, Mr F.W.
-Kimber said:
+During the speech day and prize-giving at the school on 17 March 1965, Mr F. W. Kimber said:

-"We headmasters ... are as a race only too delighted to report excellent examination results, but this particular group of sixth form pupils, perhaps more than any that I have met, emphasise the hollowness of a mere recital of examination performance when this is dissociated from personal qualities and the wider aspects of educational maturity.
+We headmasters ... are as a race only too delighted to report excellent examination results, but this particular group of sixth form pupils, perhaps more than any that I have met, emphasise the hollowness of a mere recital of examination performance when this is dissociated from personal qualities and the wider aspects of educational maturity.
 Rarely have I known sixth form pupils who have shown such balanced interests and outlook and such a sense of social service and responsibility.
 They have moved on to university, colleges of advanced technology, teacher training colleges, and to commerce.
-They have set standards of service and responsibility, which I sincerely hope future generations of High School pupils will succeed in maintaining."
+They have set standards of service and responsibility, which I sincerely hope future generations of High School pupils will succeed in maintaining.